-In 1950 it was discovered that bodies within the town's cemetery were not decomposing, due to the permafrost.
-As a result, deadly viruses within the bodies could be kept alive, and possibly re-infect the living population as the permafrost thawed.
+The notion it's illegal to die in Longyearbyen may have first started when it was discovered that in 1950 bodies within the town's cemetery were not decomposing due to the permafrost.
+As a result, it was believed deadly viruses within the bodies could be kept alive and possibly re-infect the living population as the permafrost thawed.

 It sounds like a nightmare scenario, but it's one that has already played out elsewhere.
 In August 2016, there was an anthrax outbreak in northern Siberia, with one boy being killed and around 90 others hospitalized.
 Furthermore, 2,300 reindeer died from the disease.

 The most recent outbreak prior to this took place in 1941.
 The 2016 outbreak occurred during a heatwave in the region, leading officials to conclude that a reindeer killed by anthrax had thawed out, causing the virus to be released into the environment.

 In 1950, officials in Longyearbyen were worried that a similar thing could happen with bacteria and viruses hiding in the residents of their graveyard.

 Recently, samples of the Spanish Influenza were found in the lungs of victims of the disease that had been preserved in the permafrost of Alaska, stored there since 1918.
 Traces were also found in Longyearbyen itself, from a person who died during the 1917 outbreak.